erg0dic/anki/quotes_meditations_ma.md

 >  smile or acting a part.
 For what will the most violent man do to you if you continue to be of a kind and respectful disposition to them.
 >  And when the opportunity offers, you gently admonish him and calmly correct his errors each time he trying to cause you harm by saying,
 >  "Not so my child, we are constituted by nature to do something else.
 I will certainly not be injured but you are injuring yourself my child".
 >  ...
 Do this without any double meaning and without a rancour in your soul.
-Not you are lecturing him.
+Not as if you are lecturing him.
 Nor yet that any bystander may be
 >  impressed but aimed just for the man, even if others are present, in question.
 >
 > **Remember these 9 rules, as if they were gift that you received from the muses and begin at last to be man while you live.
 You must equally